 “Every time Christmas comes around, I love to look at representations of the child Jesus.
 Statues and pictures which show a God who lowered himself remind me that God is calling us.
-The Almighty wants us to know that he is defenceless, that he needs men’s help.
+The Almighty wants us to know that he is defenseless, that he needs men’s help.
 From the cradle at Bethlehem, Christ tells you and me that he needs us.
-He urges us to live a christian life to the full — a life of self-sacrifice, work and joy.
+He urges us to live a Christian life to the full — a life of self-sacrifice, work and joy.

 We will never have genuine joy if we do not really try to imitate Jesus.
-Like him we must be humble.
+Like him, we must be humble.
 I repeat: do you see where God’s greatness is hidden?
 In a manger, in swaddling clothes, in a stable.
 The redemptive power of our lives can only work through humility.
 We must stop thinking about ourselves and feel the responsibility to help others.

 It can sometimes happen that even well-intentioned people create personal problems — really serious worries — which have no objective basis whatsoever.
-These problems arise in persons whose lack of self-knowledge leads to pride and a desire to be the centre of attention, to be favoured by everyone.
+These problems arise in persons whose lack of self-knowledge leads to pride and a desire to be the center of attention, to be favored by everyone.
 They want to appear always in a good light, to be personally secure.
 They are not content simply to do good and disappear.
 And so, many who could enjoy a wonderful peace of soul and great happiness become, through pride and presumption, unhappy and unfruitful.
 Christ was humble of heart.
 Throughout his life he looked for no special consideration or privilege.
 He began by spending nine months in his Mother’s womb, like the rest of men, following the natural course of events.
 He knew that mankind needed him greatly.
 He was longing to come into the world to save all souls, but he took his time.
 He came in due course, just as every other child is born.
-From conception to birth, no one — except our Lady, St Joseph and St Elizabeth — realized the marvellous truth that God was coming to live among men.
+From conception to birth, no one — except our Lady, St Joseph and St Elizabeth — realized the marvelous truth that God was coming to live among men.

 There is a great simplicity also about his birth.
 Our Lord comes without any fanfare.
 No one knows about him.
-On earth only Mary and Joseph share in the divine adventure.
+On earth, only Mary and Joseph share in the divine adventure.
 And then the shepherds who received the message from the angels.
 And later on, the wise men from the East.
 They were the only witnesses of this transcendental event which unites heaven and earth, God and man.

 How can our hearts be so hard that we can get used to these scenes?
-God humbled himself to allow us to get near him, so that we could give our love in exchange for his, so that our freedom might bow, not only at the sight of his power, but also before the wonder of his humility.
+God humbled himself to allow us to get near him so that we could give our love in exchange for his, so that our freedom might bow, not only at the sight of his power but also before the wonder of his humility.

 The greatness of this Child who is God!
 His Father is the God who has made heaven and earth and there he is, in a manger, “because there was no room at the inn” — there was nowhere else for the Lord of all creation.”